gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Thursday, July 13, 2023

 We're delighted to introduce GitLens 14.1.
 We've enhanced integration between GitKraken Cloud and VS Code workspaces.
-Now you can effortlessly link a GitKraken Cloud workspace and VS code workspace and automatically update your VS Code workspace when new repositories are added to its linked counterpart.
-Want more control over your Workspaces?
+Now you can effortlessly link a GitKraken Cloud workspace and VS Code workspace and automatically update your VS Code workspace when new repositories are added to its linked counterpart.
+Want more control over your workspaces?
 Customize and control your interactions at any time with new context menu commands exclusive to linked workspaces.

-Additionally, Search & Compare view just got even better.
-We've incorporated deep link support for comparisons, coupled with a "Copy Link to Comparison" command in the new Share submenu, streamlining navigation and collaboration.
+Additionally, the Search & Compare View just got even better.
+We've incorporated deep link support for comparisons, coupled with a `Copy Link to Comparison`` command in the new Share submenu, streamlining navigation and collaboration.

 <img src="/wp-content/uploads/gl-14-1-hero.png" class="img-responsive center img-bordered">